TEAM-SAND/sand/README.md

 Setup a port with a cable ending in USB-B for flashing

 Edit sandclient.ino for your desired functionality.
-Look to line 19 for pin numbers, line 139 to setup pins, and line 181 for using said pins
+Look to line 33 for pin numbers, line 153 to setup pins, and line 195 for using said pins

 Flash the chip.
 Enable serial monitor for debugging information if desired

 NOTE: If you get an error about ringbuffer types during compilation, install the Arduino library ESP32 BLE Arduino by Dariusz Krempa, then go to your Arduino libraries folder and delete the folder that appears there.

-## TODO: Add description, credits, license, and other fancy stuff
+This is a known issue with the library, though documentation on resolving it is sparse

+NOTE: This may work on other ESP chips, but has not been tested

+### Assembly

+Have assembly.py in the same folder as sandserver.py

+For details on the assembly algorithm, see assembly.ipynb.
+The notebook contains a step-by-step chunking of each part of the code, explanatory comments, and an example run through each step.